morpho-labs/ethers-multicall/README.md

 import { EthersMulticall } from "@morpho-labs/ethers-multicall";

 const provider = new ethers.providers.JsonRpcBatchProvider("...");
-const multicall = new EthersMulticall(provider); // pass the chainId as second parameter (defaults to 1 = mainnet)
+// pass the chainId as option (second parameter, defaults to 1 = mainnet) const multicall = new EthersMulticall(provider);

-// const multicall = await EthersMulticall.new(provider) // if the chainId is unknown, defaults to the provider's network chainId
+// if the chainId is unknown, defaults to the provider's network chainId
+// const multicall = await EthersMulticall.new(provider)

+// if you want to query with overrides (such as a blockTag), pass them as options:
+// const multicall = new EthersMulticall(provider, { chainId, overrides: { blockTag } })
+// or manually change them:
+// multicall.overrides.blockTag = 14999999

 const uni = multicall.wrap(
   new ethers.Contract("0x1f9840a85d5aF5bf1D1762F925BDADdC4201F984", UniswapAbi)